endofhome/skrooge/README.md

 I started writing this to keep track of my own affairs.
 I've learned about writing a larger Kotlin app from scratch, about the HTTP4K library, testing strategies and a little about HTTP.
 As is par for the course, I've also learned a few lessons about what *not* to do.

+### How do I run it?

+There are numerous environment variables required in order to run the application.
+I may at one time provide documentation about these but currently, if you really want to build and run this app, you're on your own.
+I don't expect anyone to actually want to do this so if you really, really do, please contact me and we can talk about it.
+That aside, the app can be run as follows:

+* Clone the repo
+* Build the code and run:
+- *all* the tests: `./build-and-test.sh`
+- only the backend: `./gradlew clean test`
+- only the frontend: `./build-and-test-frontend.sh`
+* Run it `./gradlew run`

 ### Back-end logic flowchart

 ![backend-logic-flowchart](skrooge-logic-flowchart.jpg)